Quantum max-flow in the bridge graph: Introduction

 \subsection{Open questions}

-We identify some open ends of this work. \begin{enumerate} \item One open task is to show \autoref{conj:intro}.
-By finding that it is enough to show it in the case $w =3$ we already reduced this task. \item We believe that methods similar to ours can be applied to graphs that are not bridge graphs.
+We identify some open ends of this work. \begin{enumerate} \item One open task is \autoref{conj:intro}.
+The reduction discussed in \autoref{sec:conjebehaviour} guarantees that the case $w =3$ is equivalent to the full conjecture. \item We believe that methods similar to ours can be applied to graphs that are not bridge graphs.
 For example, it would be interesting to see if one can calculate the quantum max-flow in translation-invariant matrix product states with periodic boundary conditions -- which is the main example in prior work on the quantum max-flow where it was used to show separations between quantum min-cut and quantum max-flow~\cite{GesLanWal:MPSandQuantumMaxFlowMinCut}. \end{enumerate}